GoncaloPT/code-challenges/POC/microprofile-first-tryout/Readme.md

 The goal of this POC is to try microprofile project
 https://github.com/eclipse/microprofile

+Objective list:
-1. Develop and exposed a simple web API
+1. Develop and exposed a simple web API ✅
 1. Introduce swagger
 1. Run locally using Payara
 1. Containerize